Flexible retirement process

 Approval

-• you must reduce your hours, and/or your job grade.
-The specific reduction required is not set out in the regulations, but instead must be determined by your employer, who must specify the requirements within their published flexible retirement policy
+• You must reduce your hours, and/or your job grade.
+The specific reduction required is not set out in the regulations, but instead must be determined by your employer, who must specify the requirements within their published Employer Pension Discretions Policy; and

 Estimate requests Back to top

-You should talk to your line manager and your employer's Human Resources department for details of the following:
+You should first talk to your line manager and your employer’s Human Resources

-• as part of your application your employer will contact us to obtain the pension cost for early payment of your pension
+As part of your application, your employer will contact the Staffordshire Pension Fund to obtain the pension cost for early payment of your pension.

-• if your employer approves your flexible retirement application, they will authorise us to provide you with your pension options
+If your employer approves your flexible retirement application, they will authorise the Staffordshire Pension Fund to provide you with your pension options.

 Once approved Back to top